 - Just as it is expected that employees will be present for all workdays, students are expected to attend all class meetings, be on time, and be in class the entire class session.
 Roll is taken each class period.
 The only excused absences are those due to a school-related activity or a requirement to appear in court and you must let me know before the absence.
 Any other absence, calling me to tell me you will be absent does not excuse you but is considered professional courtesy and will be noted in your attendance record.
 (On the job, if you do not call prior to being absent, you will be reprimanded or fired.)
-Students leaving class before the end of class will be recorded as a tardy and 3 points will be deducted from participation. - Try not to be late for an exam.
-If you are late, you may take the exam up to the time the first student finishes the exam and leaves.
-After the first student leaves, you may not take the exam and it will count as a missed exam. - If you decide to drop the course, it is your responsibility to make the drop official in the Admissions and Records office or else possibly receive a grade of F. Check the Schedule of Courses for the drop date. - I do not accept late work, nor do I allow for make-up work (this includes in-class work, homework, and tests).
+Students leaving class before the end of class will be recorded as a tardy and 3 points will be deducted from participation. - If you decide to drop the course, it is your responsibility to make the drop official in the Admissions and Records office or else possibly receive a grade of F.

+Tuesday, July 11th is the final drop date for this class

+- I do not accept late work, nor do I allow for make-up work (this includes in-class work, homework, and tests).
 This means you need to be in class and do the work as assigned.
-If you are aware you are going to be absent, you may complete the assignment and hand it in early, but no late work will be accepted. - In this class, you are allowed 4 absences (not necessarily consecutive) before being dropped from the class.
+If you are aware you are going to be absent, you may complete the assignment and hand it in early, but no late work will be accepted. - In this class, you are allowed 2 absences (not necessarily consecutive) before being dropped from the class.
 Absences and tardies will affect your grade.
-Five points will be deducted each day of non participation and 3 points for each tardy.

-• Students are expected to be on time.
-Two tardies are considered 1 absence.
+Five points will be deducted each day of non-participation and 3 points for each tardy.
+Students are expected to be on time.
+Two tardies may be considered 1 absence.